MoAD is open. There may be building works during your visit. Learn more

 An olive branch and a sprig of eucalyptus.

-These coins – small, thin and with a central hole – don’t look like any kind of Australian money we’re familiar with.
-They were never legal tender, but they were issued as currency in Australia’s wartime internment camps in 1943.
+These coins – small, thin, made of copper and with a central hole – don't look like any kind of Australian money we're familiar with.
+They were never legal tender, but they were issued as currency in Australia's wartime internment camps in 1943.
+Notably, a sprig of eucalyptus and an olive branch, a symbol of peace, form a wreath around the central hole on both sides of the coin.

-Embellished with a wreath of eucalyptus and olive branches, a symbol of peace
+The coins feature a wreath of eucalyptus and olive branches, a symbol of peace.

 Internees earned income for their labour and were permitted to spend it on tobacco, sweets and toiletries.
 Initially, they received paper coupons to spend, but these were replaced with metal tokens in 1941.
 Some 224,000 threepenny tokens were produced that could only be used at internment camps.